jacob-mennell/yahooFinanceStocks/README.md

 - `plot_rolling_average()`: Plots the rolling average of the stock price.
 - `plot_cumulative_returns()`: Visualizes the cumulative returns.
 - `plot_future_trend(stock)`: Uses the Facebook Prophet model to forecast the future trend of a specified stock.

-#### Facebook Prophet Model

-The Facebook Prophet model, a modular regression model with interpretable parameters, is used for forecasting stock trends.
-For more information, refer to the [Prophet Documentation](https://facebook.github.io/prophet/).

 #### Dependencies: